trainML/pytorch-pneumonia-detection/README.md

 - Added rudimentary tensorboard logging.
 - Changed to save the predictions as JSON and save annotated images as PNGs.

-> This code is for pedagogical purposes only.
+> This code is for illustrative purposes only.
 It is not meant as an example of a high performing or efficient model.
 It's only purpose is to show the various ways the trainML capabilities can be utilized in the model development process.
 Do NOT use this in production.

 ### Prerequisites